 Find wall stud locations.
-If both wine cellar side and finished basement side of walls have drywall already installed it is important to locate the wall studs in the area chosen to mount the Through-the-Wall system.
-Use of any high quality stud finder is recommended for locating the center and edges of the wall studs on the wine cellar wall.
+If both wine cellar side and finished basement side of walls have drywall already installed it is important to locate the wall studs in the area chosen to mount the Through-thehigh quality stud finder is recommended for locating the center and edges of the wall studs on the wine cellar wall.
 Once located, the stud edges should be clearly marked prior to following Step 2 below.

-Find wall stud locations.
-If both wine cellar side and finished basement side of walls have drywall already installed it is important to locate the wall studs in the area chosen to mount the Through-the-Wall system.
+Wall system.
 Use of any high quality stud finder is recommended for locating the center and edges of the wall studs on the wine cellar wall.
 Once located, the stud edges should be clearly marked prior to following Step 2 below.